Last Updated March 29, 2021

 The first thing you should do is make a 4th of July budget.
 Figure out how much you can afford to spend to celebrate the 4th of July this year and stick to it.

 Once you have an idea of how much you want to spend, make a list of what you need and how much it will cost.
 If you notice the total of the items on your list is more than your budget, consider cutting some things out.

 2. Start Planning

 You want to start planning as early as possible.
 You get the best deals when you plan in advance.
 This is because you can do some research and start comparison-shopping for the items on your list or any trips you want to take.

-Use my FREE Holiday Meal Planner to help you if you plan to have a barbecue.
+Use my FREE Holiday Meal Planner found in my Resource Library to help you if you plan to have a barbecue.
 The Holiday Meal Planner will make it easy to plan your 4th of July menu, make a shopping list, and track sales prices.
 You can also reuse this free planner for other holidays such as Thanksgiving and Christmas.

 3. Earn Free Rewards On Your Grocery Bill

 Download the Fetch Rewards app to earn free rewards on your grocery bill if you plan to have a barbecue (or any other time you buy groceries).